Jbuchser/bioinfo/week11/README.md

 cat design.csv | parallel --colsep , --header : -j 2 "make all SAMPLE={sample} SRR={SRR}"
 ```

-## Part II: Establish the effects of variants
+## Part II: Establish the effects of variants using SnpEff

 Each of the below steps can also be run using the Make commands: